 The father and son duo won back-to-back Alabama State Championships in 2017 and 2018, the first state titles in the school’s history.
 Bo Nix won the MVP of both title games.

 Nix arrived on campus as an early enrollee, so he has been around the team for a little while and really had to work all offseason to win the starting job.
 And a true freshman starting at quarterback won’t be out of the ordinary for SEC teams.
 Over the last few seasons, true freshman in the SEC like Tua Tagovailoa from Alabama and Jake Fromm from Georgia and Trevor Lawrence from Clemson have played in some of the biggest games in the country.

 Nix takes over for Jarrett Stidham, who was drafted by the New England Patriots in the 2019 NFL Draft.
-Nix, as a dual-threat quarterback, is mostly a pocket-passer, but can also scramble and make plays with his feet like Stidham.
+Nix is primarily a pocket-passer, but the dual-threat quarterback can also scramble and make plays with his feet.

 This article was originally published August 26, 2019.